 Since taking the US by storm on America’s Got Talent, South Africa’s Ndlovu Youth Choir have been inundated with congratulatory messages, but what makes their success story even more amazing is the heartache behind the huge smiles on stage.
 (See video below.)
+UPDATE: While the Ndlovu Youth Choir didn’t win AGT, they won hearts around the globe and made South Africans SO proud!

 The choir began as an after-school activity in Limpopo in 2009 and has evolved into an international phenomenon, thanks to the support of the Ndlovu Care Group which was founded in 1994 by a Dutch doctor who believes “just because you come from poverty, doesn’t mean you are poverty”.